 She quickly realized that in order to do this officially, she needed to file for 501(c)3 status.
 Choosing the name for the non-profit was easy.
 Maike is often asked, “What can I do to unfuck the world?
 Everything is just a drop in a bucket.”
 She will always answer, “Every drop counts and will make a difference.
 And together, we will be a million drops.”
 In October 2013, A Million Drops was granted tax exempt status by the IRS.

-A Million Drops’ Programs & Events
+A Million Drops’ Story

-Once a month, A Million Drops offers Free Laundry Nights at a local laundromat.
-With assistance from board members and volunteers, homeless and at-risk youth and young adults in Hollywood are able to wash their clothes, blankets and sleeping bags.
+A Million Drops offered monthly Free Laundry Nights at a local laundromat, giving at-risk youth and young adults experiencing homelessness the opportunity to wash their clothes, blankets and sleeping bags.
 A Million Drops provided coins, detergent and, if wanted, assistance with washing and folding.